 Regardless of which naming story you choose to believe, a great fire did ravage the area in 1925, destroying all plant life and soil.
 The forest is slowly recovering.
 Today, you will find a young hardwood forest, plentiful rhododendron and mountain laurel, and wildflowers (including the elusive Trillium).
 Blueberries are abundant in July and August.

 Graveyard Fields incorporates two waterfalls: Upper Falls and Lower Falls.
 These waterfalls are fed by the Yellowstone Prong River.
-Lower Falls has a great swimming hole and is a popular place to cool off in summer.
-Just remember that the rocks may be slick; neither of the falls should be climbed.
+Lower Falls has a great swimming hole, so it is a popular place to cool off in summer.
+Just remember that the rocks may be slick; don’t climb either of the waterfalls.
 In fact, during my last visit to Upper Falls, I witnessed a young man take a great fall and slide down the entire waterfall.
 Luckily, he walked away; his arm, however, did appear to be broken.

 Leashed dogs are welcome at Graveyard Fields, and they are plentiful.
 During my last hike, I lost count of the number of dogs I passed.
 Please be sure you are able to control your dog at all times as this area is popular with families.
 Also, if your pooch does not play well with other dogs, this is not the best hike for your furry companion.

 From the moment that you park and step out of your vehicle, views of Black Balsam and Tennent Mountain greet you.
-Take a moment and gaze in amazement before setting out on your 3.3 mile hike.
+Take a moment and gaze in amazement before setting out on your 3.3-mile hike.
 After a moment of reflection, walk over to the kiosk and snap a photo of the area map.
 Then before heading out into the woods, stop and check out the restrooms.
 Yes!
 This trailhead has multiple pit toilets and hand sanitizer.
-A huge relief because finding a private place to use the “facili-trees” at this popular destination is difficult.
+A huge relief: finding a private place to use the “facili-trees” at this popular destination is difficult.

 My preferred hike is not actually the loop hike.
 My hike looks like this and is 3.1 miles long: